 We interviewed five of our very talented musical theatre students who have secured themselves a place in a conservatoire.
-A conservatoire a specialist College that teaches classical music or other arts.
+A conservatoire is a specialist college that teaches classical music or other arts.

 Firstly there is Joe Harrison, who cancelled all his other interviews after securing a place at his dream school, ArtsEd.
 Joe told us: